Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.

 Consult a licensed physician for diagnosis and treatment of any and all medical conditions.
-Any action you take upon the information presented in this article is strictly at your own risk and responsibility!
+Any action you take based on the information presented in this article is strictly at your own risk and responsibility!